tjbo/dotfiles/dotfiles/nvim/README.md

 # Notes
 ## Motions
-Just a list of motions I'd like to use more often in my daily text navigation workflows.
+Just a list of motions I'd like to use more often in my daily text navigation workflows to make myself more efficient in VIM control.

 ## Anatomy of a Motion
 - command